Read Our Full Review & Parent Discussion Questions Here

-Superhero Movie is rated PG-13 for crude and sexual content, comic violence, drug references and language.
+Why is Superhero Movie rated PG-13?
+Superhero Movie is rated PG-13 by the MPAA for crude and sexual content, comic violence, drug references and language.

 Just like other movies in this genre, any effort to string together a plot are quickly overshadowed by a continual onslaught of crass jokes, sexual sight gags, and physical humor that often comes across as more cruel (like an elderly woman being fed into a wood mulching machine) than slapstick.

 Sexual scenarios range from moments of implied bestiality to a ridiculously tasteless (perhaps even sad) scene of an aging Leslie Neilson (who plays Rick’s uncle) straddling a female corpse while rubbing her breasts and simulating sexual movements.
 Bathroom humor is in abundance as well, along with a way too long scene of Rick’s aunt (played by Marion Ross who saw much better scripts when she was Mrs. Cunningham in Happy Days) having a flatulence attack while snoozing on the sofa.

 Not satisfied with sex and scatology, this film also eagerly ventures into offensive situations involving real life people played by look-a-like actors.
 The “fun” includes beating the Dali Lama’s head on a podium, poking fun of Catholic clergy, and snubbing Nelson Mandela.
 Perhaps the worst setup is a foul-mouthed wheelchair-bound Stephen Hawking who complains about his lesbian nurse, and endorses suicide and illegal drug use at a high school.
 Later he is abused with a swarm of bees, hot coffee falling on his lap and eventually tossed from the roof of a building.